 Mr. Barineau holds an MBA degree from the University of Texas at Austin (McCombs) with a concentration in Finance graduating in 1997 with highest honors.While at McCombs he served on the UT MBA Investment Fund.
 Mr. Barineau graduated from Vanderbilt University in 1988 with a BS degree in Engineering Science and Economics.He graduated from The Woodberry Forest School (Orange, Virginia) in 1984.He is married (27 years; Wife -Shelley) and has four children (ages 14–22).

 Senior Investment Manager

 Senior Financial Analyst

-Dan Cardone joined Scotiabank in April 2014 and is an Associate Director in the Houston office.
-Mr. Cardone focuses on corporate and asset valuations, the evaluation of merger and acquisition opportunities, capital market analysis and company research.
+Dan Cardone is currently Director of Finance & Corporate Development at Ironwood Midstream Energy Partners.
+He previously was Associate Director at Scotiabank (2014-2020) and focused on corporate and asset valuations, the evaluation of merger and acquisition opportunities, capital market analysis and company research.

 Prior to joining Scotiabank, Mr. Cardone worked as an Investment Banking Associate at Citigroup as part of the energy coverage team, working on debt, equity and M&A for energy companies around the world.
 Prior to working at Citigroup, Mr. Cardone was a consultant with PwC, focusing on financial and operational process improvements for a wide range of companies.